seamless-protocol/leverage-tokens/docs/src/src/periphery/LeverageRouter.sol/contract.LeverageRouter.md

 ### _depositAndRepayMorphoFlashLoan

-Executes the deposit of equity into a strategy and the swap of debt assets to the collateral asset to repay the flash loan from Morpho
+Executes the deposit of equity into a LeverageToken and the swap of debt assets to the collateral asset to repay the flash loan from Morpho